• Skip to primary navigation

 Sam and I stayed at the Hotel Régent Contades in Neustadt.
 I stayed here on my previous visit to Strasbourg as well and liked it so much I stayed again.
 I did largely choose it because it’s down the street from my parents’ apartment, but I do think it’s a great area to be in, and I like that it’s a bit out of the tourist center, but still an easy walk to the cathedral and Petite France.
 I recommend booking without breakfast, so you can have breakfast at the cute cafés in the area instead.
 Check current rates and availability here

-If you want somewhere even more central, the Hotel Suisse is right behind the cathedral and looks gorgeous.
+Or if you want somewhere even more central, I recently stayed at the Hotel Rohan right by the cathedral for my Christmas visit to Strasbourg.
+It’s a very stylish hotel and I loved that I could see the cathedral from my bedroom window!
 And if you’re looking for a spa hotel, Hotel Les Haras also looks wonderful.

 Mid range